 Before you outsource and formally hire someone, you need to make sure they can hit the ground running.
-An excellent way to do this is to invest in the right tools.
+An excellent way to do this is to invest in the right tools like this expense management software.
 Do you have a task delegation system?
 What about a project management tool?
 What is your preferred accounting software?
-Make sure you have each of these tools ready to go and make it a requirement for the bookkeeping professional to know these tools or have experience with alternatives.
+Make sure you have each of these tools ready to go and make it a requirement for the deltek outsourced bookkeeping professional to know these tools or have experience with alternatives.
 Also, make sure all the financial information they need is in one place.

 Find the Right Bookkeeper

 Today, there are a variety of platforms you can use to find the best bookkeeper for the job.
 Then if you are wondering how to monitor employees computer activity then you are not alone as many businesses now face the same problem.
 The best solution is activity monitoring software though so look into that if you are facing this issue.

 However, before you start looking, make sure you have done these things:

 - Create a practical and concise job or project description.
 Include preferred experience, necessary skills, information about your company, required technical knowledge, and any other pertinent information.

 - Develop solid interview questions that allow them to elaborate on what they can bring to your company.